LPS-RESULT/Restassured-Cucumber/README.md

 #### Running Tests using command line
 - Open command prompt and navigate to the cloned Restassured-Cucumber directory
-- Use the following commands to run tests with different cucumber tags gradle test --> Runs all tests gradle -Dcucumber.options="--tags @SmokeTests" test --> Runs all tests that have been tagged as Smoke Tests gradle -Dcucumber.options="--tags @RegressionTests" test --> Runs all tests that have been tagged as Regression Tests
+- Use the following commands to run tests with different cucumber tags gradle test --> Runs all tests.
+  gradle -Dcucumber.options="--tags @SmokeTests" test --> Runs all tests that have been tagged as Smoke Tests.
+  gradle -Dcucumber.options="--tags @RegressionTests" test --> Runs all tests that have been tagged as Regression Tests